33 Killer Tools and Apps for Ecommerce Pros

 - Smile.io: Smile is a loyalty program for your best customers.
 Set up a point-based rewards system, give referrals, and more.
 They integrate with Klaviyo for continuity.
 I have used them with a couple of clients and find them simple and effective.

 Generate More Referrals:

-Talkable: Most SaaS options for referral marketing don’t have sophisticated fraud protection, Talkable is the exception.
-I started using them a few years ago and they’ve continued to innovate and make their software easier to use and integrate with.
-Referral marketing is one of the most cost-effective channels of acquiring customers, and Talkable is the leader in referral marketing and I trust their software.
+- Talkable: Most SaaS options for referral marketing don’t have sophisticated fraud protection.
+Talkable is the exception.
+They’ve continued to innovate and make their software easier to use and integrate with.
+Talkable is the leader in referral marketing and I trust their software.

 Be More Productive:

-Freedom App: I sometimes need help reminding myself not to view Reddit, ESPN.com or during the NFL season Hawkblogger.
-Freedom helps you interrupt patterns and keeps you from wasting time by blocking the websites you choose.
+- Freedom App: I need help reminding myself not to view Reddit, or ESPN.com during the NFL season.
+Freedom keeps me from wasting time by blocking the websites and apps I choose.
 There are free options out there, but I like the simplicity of Freedom.

-Tripit: “Holy sh$& Tripit is cool” was my exact reaction when my buddy first showed me it.
+- Tripit: “Holy sh$& Tripit is cool” was my exact reaction when my buddy first showed me it.
 If you travel at all, you should use Tripit.
-It automatically fetches flight and hotel confirmations from your email and builds you an itinerary.
+It pulls flight and hotel confirmations from your email and creates an itinerary.

-This list is constantly evolving, and I’ve gotten most of my ideas from my clients and readers.
+This list is evolving and I’ve gotten most of my ideas from my clients and friends.
 Do you have any tools or resources you can’t live without?
-If so, let me know in the comments.
+If so, share below!